 - Are you skilled enough?

 Being an entrepreneur requires a special skill set that not everyone possesses.
-And while there are many people who would love to do a certain type of work, there are many fewer who possess the necessary skills for running their own business.
+And while there are many people who would love to do a certain type of work, there are much fewer who possess the necessary skills for starting a business.

 Just because you are an excellent cook and love cooking, might not mean that you have what it takes to open up and run your own restaurant.
 And while you might have what it takes to be an excellent professional cook, you might not have what it takes to perform all of the other tasks that are needed to run the whole operation.